jksinton/intel-igc/README.md

 sudo apt source linux-image-5.4.0-7642-generic
 ```

-## Installation
+## Install

-Install a dkms-based module from source with:
+Install a dkms-based module for the igc driver from source with:

 ```
 git clone https://github.com/jksinton/intel-igc.git